Kamran1819G/Perplexica/README.md

 ## Installation

-There are **3 different installation methods** for Perplexica.
+There are **3 different installation methods** for Perplexify.
 Choose the one that best fits your needs:

 ### 🟢 **Option 1: Production Docker (Recommended for End Users)**